torchbox/careers/docs/PeopleHR.md

 The job description from PeopleHR contains preprocessed generated HTML, which is often messy.

-We process the HTML with `cleanUpHTML`, which substitutes any `<font>` or `style="font-weight: bold;"` definitions with appropriate HTML tags.
-Script tags are removed with a virtual DOM, HappyDOM.
-HappyDOM could fully replace the Regex use here, this waits on further development.
+We process the HTML in peopleHR.ts with `processPeopleHRDescription`, which substitutes any `<strong>` or `style="font-weight: bold;"` definitions with <span> tags that include the appropriate class names.
+Script tags and similar are removed if they are not part of the tag allowlist.

 ## Ensuring the Job Posts Are Complete